GME Benefits and Services

-UW Hospital and Clinics residents are entitled to 3 weeks (21 days including weekends or 15 days not including weekends) paid vacation per year.
-When the resident is leaving UW Hospital and Clinics permanently, accrued vacation entitlement must be used prior to termination.
+UW Hospitals and Clinics residents are entitled to 3 weeks (21 days including weekends or 15 days not including weekends) paid vacation per year.
+When the resident is leaving UW Hospitals and Clinics permanently, accrued vacation entitlement must be used prior to termination.

 House Staff Work Room

 This lounge is open 24 hours a day and contains a television, refrigerator, microwave and computer.
 Food is delivered in the early evening for those unable to leave the patient floors.

 Residents have voting representation on the UW Hospitals and Clinics Medical Board and it committees.
 These representatives are selected jointly by the Chair of the Medical Board and the President of the House Staff Association.

 The University of Wisconsin affiliate photo ID allows residents to access library services and recreational facilities on the UW campus.
 The ID also qualifies for discounts at various local businesses.
 Additional information (pdf)